SEESolutions-it/DpdlEngine/README.md

 * Platforms with ANSI C compiler where the included open source virtual machine (DpdlVM) can be compiled

+## Roadmap

+Dpdl is constantly developed by SEE and defined the following integrations:

+* OpenAI integration
+* Twitter API
+* Blockchain integration
+* Nostr client API

 ## What is a DpdlPacket?

-A DpdlPacket is a compact, compressed executable packet of data with built-in database technology that can be created starting from a defined Dpdl code definition.
+A DpdlPacket is a compact, highly compressed executable packet of data with built-in database technology that can be created based on a defined Dpdl code definition.
 A DpdlPacket can than be allocated and queried efficiently via API interfaces available for Java and for the built-in Dpdl scripting language.
 In particular Dpdl is very efficient on J2ME and JavaME platforms and